El Salvador Hidden Gems: Off The Beaten Path Adventures

 San Salvador City Tour

-Consider starting a tour of the capital in the heart of downtown San Salvador, at the Museo Nacional de Antropología (National Museum of Anthropology).
-Here you’ll be afforded an opportunity to explore the nation’s most comprehensive exhibition of Salvadoran history, agricultural foundations, the role of ritual worship in Salvadoran community life, and its indigenous cultures.
-Founded in 1883, this national museum has five large exhibit halls, space for temporary displays and artists’ showcases, a specialized library housing works pertaining to the political, economic, social, and cultural history of El Salvador, and overall serves as a distinctive pillar of the country’s effort towards cultural preservation.
-With exhibits curated in both Spanish and (not always accurate) English, many full day tours will include a visit here.
+Start your tour of San Salvador in the heart of downtown at the Museo Nacional de Antropología (National Museum of Anthropology).
+The museum offers the most comprehensive look at Salvadoran history, from ancient cultures and agricultural traditions to the role of ritual worship and indigenous life.
+Founded in 1883, it features five exhibit halls, rotating displays, artists’ showcases, and a specialized library focused on the nation’s political, economic, and cultural past.
+Exhibits are curated in Spanish with some English translations, and many full-day tours include a stop here.

 Art lovers will appreciate the Museum of Art of El Salvador, which showcases contemporary and traditional Salvadoran art in a modern, clean and well-lit space.
 Staff are welcoming and knowledgeable, and there are workshops and other educational programs available for visitors of all ages.
 Entrance to the museum is US$5 for foreigners (we were told it’s free on Sundays!) and it’s a great way to spend an hour or so in San Salvador.